jennasaikaly/readme-generator/README.md

   ## Description

-  This is a project for Module 9 where we are tasked with creating a Professional README Generator using Node.JS and Inquirer
+  This is a project for Module 9 where we are tasked with creating a Professional README Generator using Node.JS and Inquirer.